 The LED light on its own doesn’t brighten smiles nor emit heat.
 Instead, it causes a chemical reaction in the whitening gel that helps it penetrate deeper into the enamel while also helping the pores of the teeth open better.
 Together, they result in more effective whitening that skips the harmful UV rays of other lights commonly used in professional whitening treatments.

 Professional LED whitening is ideal for people who have little free time and want to treat years of stains quickly and effectively.
 If your teeth are discolored from years of coffee drinking or smoking, a professional LED whitening session can remove decades of stain in as little as an hour.

 An ideal candidate has no oral health issues like cavities or gum disease.
 Your dentist will do a brief exam to ensure your mouth is in good shape before approving you for professional LED whitening.

 LED whitening can remove most stains, but not all.
-Some stains, like those from certain medications, are deep in the tooth and may take more than one visit to remove.
+Some stains, like those from certain medications, are deep in the tooth and may take more than one visit or a special whitening treatment to remove.